aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/05-plan-for-directconnect.md

 ---
 title: 'Plan for Use of AWS Direct Connect'
 menuTitle: '5.
-Plan for Direct Connect'
+Plan for AWS Direct Connect'
 disableToc: true
 weight: 50
 ---